Rebecca Barnard: Early years and education

+Career

+Barnard is inherently a jazz singer and has said "I've always sung jazz, that's sort of like my first love, you know, it's like breathing.
+It's sort of effortless."
+Barnard began singing jazz in Melbourne venues when she was 16.

-Barnard featured in the Australian bands Daktari (1982), the Escalators (1983-1984), Black Coffee (and the Beans) (1985), Way Back Five (1986), Romance Without Finance, Peaceful Anticipation Social Aid and Pleasure Club (1990), the Stephen Cummings Band (1986 and 1990–91), the Trees (a pop band with John McAll) (1990), Triple Peaks (1991) and the Rebecca Barnard Band (1992).
-The band Way Back Five were a "super group" which played funk and reggae covers and consisted of Barnard, Kate Ceberano, Phil Ceberano, James Reyne and Steve Kearney (from Los Trio Ringbarkus).
-Barnard has indicated that Michael Hutchence (from INXS) sang with the band at one of their gigs.
+Barnard featured in the Australian bands Daktari (1982), the Escalators (1983–1984), Black Coffee (and the Beans) (1985), Way Back Five (1986), Romance Without Finance, Peaceful Anticipation Social Aid and Pleasure Club (1990), the Stephen Cummings Band (1986 and 1990–91), the Trees (a pop band with John McAll) (1990), Triple Peaks (1991), and the Rebecca Barnard Band (1992).
+The band Way Back Five were a "supergroup" which played funk and reggae covers and consisted of Barnard, Kate Ceberano, Phil Ceberano, James Reyne, and Steve Kearney (from Los Trio Ringbarkus).

 From 1982 to 1992, Barnard refined her live performance and vocal skills and was an in-demand session singer, providing vocals and backing vocals on many Australian albums (including soundtracks and guest starring with various musicians).
-She went on to record and tour with Stephen Cummings, where she met Shane O’Mara (guitarist, multi-instrumentalist and producer).
-They were married in 1989 and amicably separated in 2009.
+She went on to record and tour with Stephen Cummings, where she met Shane O'Mara (guitarist, multi-instrumentalist and producer).

 In the late 1980s, Barnard featured on Tonight Live with Steve Vizard and The Big Gig as part of the inhouse band for the respective shows.
 The band Swinging Sidewalks, featured on The Big Gig, was a jazz band which featured the singers Kerri Simpson and Shelley Scown.

-Barnard has credited the journalist Jill Singer in giving her the confidence to sing her own songs.
+Barnard has credited the journalist Jill Singer with giving her the confidence to sing her own songs.

 When songwriting became a focus, she founded the band Rebecca's Empire in 1993, initially as a duo with O'Mara.
 In 1994, the band included Peter Luscombe and Bill McDonald.
 Michael den Elzen joined in 1995 when McDonald left to play with the band Frente!.
 The band toured extensively, supported acts such as Billy Bragg and Paul Kelly on their respective Australian tours, released three EPs and two albums (Way of All Things in 1996 and Welcome in 1999) and appeared on the Triple J Hottest 100 albums three years in a row.
 The track "Way of All Things" was featured on the soundtrack to the Australian film Blackrock and featured on the hit television series Good Guys Bad Guys.
 At this height of popularity, Barnard had her own cooking segment on Triple J called "Pot of Rock".
 Barnard has said of her popularity at this time that she had "wasted a real good opportunity to do more with the momentum that we had".